YuliyanStanchev/JavaScript-For-Front-End/README.md

-# JavaScript-For-Front-End (Solution for homework)
+# JavaScript-For-Front-End (Solutions for homework)